Nursing Schools in Oklahoma - 2020 Rankings

-Following are the 8 Best Accredited Nursing Schools in Oklahoma for the Year - 2020
+Following are the 8 Best Accredited Nursing Schools in Oklahoma for 2020

 1. University of Oklahoma Health Sciences Center, Oklahoma City

 About the Fran and Earl Ziegler College of Nursing:

 The Fran and Earl Ziegler College of Nursing is located within the University of Oklahoma Health Sciences complex in Oklahoma City.
 When this nursing school was founded in 1911, it was a two-year program but later went on to become one of the first nursing schools in OK to offer a four-year baccalaureate degree.
 The Ziegler College of Nursing, which also happens to be the largest nursing school in the Sooner State, is known for its excellent community outreach programs, its cutting-edge research, and the high quality of its clinical nursing instruction.
 The college also manages the Reynolds Center of Geriatric Nursing Excellence, which studies innovative, community-based solutions for aging in place.

 The Health Sciences Center is the largest concentration of health care providers in the state.
 Nursing students work side by side with medical students and colleagues preparing for other health care professions in a state-of-the-art simulation lab where computerized manikins replicate human disease symptoms with remarkable verisimilitude.
 Clinical rotations primarily take place at hospitals and other health care networks affiliated with OU Medicine such as the OU Medical Center, which is the only Level 1 trauma center in the state of Oklahoma, Children’s Hospital, the Harold Hamm Diabetes Center and the Peggy and Charles Stephenson Oklahoma Cancer Center.

 The Fran and Earl Ziegler College of Nursing administers more than 25 scholarships